 Capital Gains Tax

 Capital Gains Tax (CGT) arises on the disposal of an asset.
 In most cases, this means a sale but it can also apply to a gift or compensation for loss or damage to an asset.
 An asset can mean shares, property, works of art or intellectual rights.
-In each tax year, CGT is charged on the net total of your gains after deducting any allowable losses realized in the year or brought forward from earlier tax years.
+In each tax year, CGT is charged on the net total of your gains after deducting any allowable losses realised in the year or brought forward from earlier tax years.

 Certain costs may be allowable in calculating capital gains, including:

 - The acquisition cost or market value at 31 March 1982 (if the asset was acquired before that date).

 - The incidental costs of acquiring and disposing of the asset.